Volume 79, Number 6, September 2007

 The manner in which spin-polarized electrons interact with a magnetized thin film is currently described by a semi-classical approach.
 This in turn provides our present understanding of the spin transfer, or spin torque phenomenon.
 However, spin is an intrinsically quantum-mechanical quantity.
 Here, we make the first strides towards a fully quantum-mechanical description of spin transfer through spin currents interacting with a Heisenberg-coupled spin chain.
 Because of quantum entanglement, this requires a formalism based on the density matrix approach.
 Our description illustrates how individual spins in the chain time-evolve as a result of spin transfer.

-PACS: 72.25.-b – Spin polarized transport / 73.23.Ad – Ballistic transport / 73.63.-b – Electronic transport in nanoscale materials and structures.
+PACS: 72.25.-b – Spin polarized transport / 73.23.Ad – Ballistic transport / 73.63.-b – Electronic transport in nanoscale materials and structures

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.